 Terms and conditions

-- The Oldman Prize is awarded to an author or joint authors of a work deemed to have made a significant contribition in the area of music bibliography or musicology in the year prior to its being awarded.
+- The Oldman Prize is awarded to an author or joint authors of a work deemed to have made a significant contribution in the area of music bibliography, music reference or music librarianship in the year prior to its being awarded.